Ashok0/SystemShock-UEVR/README.md

 **My game crashes to the desktop with a "LowLevelFatalError" message!**
 Performing a clean install of System Shock will resolve the issue.

+**My game crashes to the desktop when using the inventory menu!**
+Uninstall prior installed System Shock mods from your Steam folder as incompatible mods may cause System Shock to crash to the desktop.

 **My weapons are invisible!** This issue can occur when using an older flat saved game in VR.
 Restarting the game with a clean saved game will resolve the issue.